Monotron: Design

+In terms of its sound engine, the Monotron is relatively bare-bones and only includes the basic elements of a monophonic synthesiser.
 Monotron has a voltage-controlled oscillator (VCO), voltage-controlled filter (VCF), a simple gated voltage-controlled amplifier (VCA) and a low-frequency oscillator (LFO).
 The VCO and LFO both use a sawtooth waveform.
-The Monotron's VCO has control over pitch and can reach frequencies below human hearing.
-The LFO has control over a range of <1 Hz to 900 Hz and can be routed to pitch or filter cutoff, with control over intensity.
-The VCF is the same design as the Korg-25 filter chip that used on the MS-10 and MS-20 synthesizers.
+The Monotron's VCO has a pitch tuning control and can reach frequencies below human hearing (i.e. <20 Hz).
+The LFO has a frequency range of <1 Hz to 900 Hz and can be routed to VCO pitch or filter cutoff, with control over modulation intensity.
+The VCF is the same design as the Korg-25 filter chip that used on the MS-10 and MS-20 synthesisers.
 It has control over cutoff and resonance.
 External connections on the Monotron consist of a headphone output and an audio input.